Token Based Authentication

 2. Sandbox Environment Token

-• Tokens prefixed with sandbox_ are specific to the sandbox/test environment.
+• Access Tokens prefixed with sandbox_ are specific to the sandbox/test environment.

 • These cannot be used with production endpoints.